nccgroup/BKScan/README.md

 [!]
 Target is VULNERABLE!!!
 ```

-### Target without RDP enabled
+### Target without RDP disabled

-Against a Windows 7 with RDP disabled:
+Against a Windows 7 with RDP disabled or blocked port:

 ```
 $ sudo ./bkscan.sh -t 192.168.119.142